 Dyersville Elementary has started tracking chronic absenteeism data for each student and the school works diligently to address the causes of absenteeism.
 Attendance contracts have been an efficient way of monitoring attendance and schoolwide efforts and concentration have helped to promote a culture in which students know they will be held accountable for their attendance.

-Early in the Campaign, each of the school districts began initiatives that highlighted the importance of school attendance.
+Early in the Jackson County Campaign for Grade-Level Reading, each of the school districts began initiatives that highlighted the importance of school attendance.
 Programs include student and family goal setting, good attendance recognition, school assemblies focusing on the importance of attendance, and implementing a more comprehensive system for attendance data analysis.